Early life and career of Jeff Gordon: Contract extension with Davis and reunion with Evernham

 Prior to the start of the 1992 season, Gordon negotiated a new Busch Grand National contract with Bill Davis, with assistance from his stepfather.
 According to Bickford, they were offered a "Roush contract"—in other words, it was written by Jack Roush but credited to Bill Davis.
 Bickford called the attorney Cary Agajanian, who previously helped Jeff earn partial emancipation as a teenage racer.
 Among the changes made was the inclusion of a clause to equally allow either Davis or Gordon to terminate their partnership at the end of the season.
 Davis agreed to the clause and opted to continue the deal which gave Gordon half of the car's earnings, rather than a salary.
 In addition to the new contract, on January 13, Gordon secured sponsorship from Baby Ruth.

 During the week leading up to the 1992 Daytona 500, Gordon encountered his former crew chief Ray Evernham leaving the track.
 Evernham had been hired as the crew chief for Winston Cup driver Alan Kulwicki, but the two clashed and Evernham quit Kulwicki's team.
 When Gordon questioned Evernham and was told about the split, Jeff offered Ray to return as his own crew chief.
 Gordon knew he was in no position to offer Evernham the job, so he had to pitch him to Davis first.
-According to Bickford, Davis was not interested in bringing Evernham on, but he felt that if Ford could commit to covering half of Evernham's $50,000 salary, he would personally cover the other half.
+According to Bickford, Davis was not interested in bringing Evernham on, but he felt that if Ford could commit to covering half of Evernham's $50,000 salary (worth $109,417 in 2023 dollars), he would personally cover the other half.
 Lee Morse was sold on the deal, and felt the partnership would contribute to a successful season.
 With Evernham back as Gordon's crew chief, Keith Simmons was demoted to the engine builder.